 Two sets of six macaques were inoculated with SARS-CoV-2.

 One group was treated with remdesivir 12 hours later — close to the peak of virus reproduction in the lungs — and these macaques received treatment every 24 hours until six days after inoculation.

 In contrast to the control group, the researchers found that macaques that received remdesivir did not show signs of respiratory disease, and had reduced damage to the lungs.

-Viral loads in the lower respiratory tract were also reduced in the treated animals; viral levels were around 100 times lower in the lower-respiratory tract of remdesivir-treated macaques 12 hours after the first dose, they said.
+Viral loads in the lower respiratory tract were also reduced in the treated animals; viral levels were around 100 times lower in the lower-respiratory tract of remdesivir-treated macaques 12 hours after the first dose said.

-The researchers said that infectious virus could no longer be detected in the treatment group three days after initial infection, but was still detectable in four out of six control animals.
+The researchers said that infectious virus could no longer be detected in the treatment group three days after initial infection.
+However, they was still detectable in four out of six control animals.

-Despite this virus reduction in the lower respiratory tract, no reduction in virus shedding was observed, which indicates that clinical improvement may not equate to a lack of infectiousness, they said.
+Despite this virus reduction in the lower respiratory tract, no reduction in virus shedding was observed, indicating that clinical improvement may not equate to a lack of infectiousness.

-Dosing of remdesivir in the rhesus macaques is equivalent to that used in humans, the researchers noted.
+The researchers noted that losing remdesivir in the rhesus macaques is equivalent to that used in humans.

 They cautioned that it is difficult to directly translate the timing of treatment used in corresponding disease stages in humans, because rhesus macaques normally develop only mild disease.

 However, researchers said the results indicate that remdesivir treatment of COVID-19 should be initiated as early as possible to achieve the maximum treatment effect.